 In Chinese culture, the relationship between host and guest is an important one.
 The host would always offer tea to his/her guests and conversations would be had over tea.
 Hosts would always need to be vigilant in ensuring that their guests' cups aren't empty for too long.
 It's an important gesture in hospitality and shows that the host is treating the guest(s) with respect and has their undivided attention.
 And also, if there's a lull in the conversation, the host at least has something to do in continuing to brew more tea and thereby breaking the awkward silence.
 Whether intentional or not, I see it as a welcomed aspect of sharing this type of tea drinking with friends and family.

 Collectivist vs. Individualist

 Western cultures are generally seen to be individualistic societies – that is, focusing on self, what I want and what I want to achieve – whilst Asian cultures tend to be more collectivist societies, where it's more important to maintain harmony within the group or family.
-This is no where more evident than with how they approach the subject of tea.
+This is no where more evident than with the differing approaches to the subject of tea.

 As mentioned earlier, in Western countries, tea is often associated with quiet, me time.
 Hence the big cuppa teas we like to brew for ourselves and enjoy at our own leisure.
 In China though, tea is more associated with sharing and hospitality.
 You offer tea to your guests and constantly need to top up their small cups with a fresh brew.
 Whilst I have nothing against big cups of tea, I also think that we could all do with spending some more face-to-face time with our friends and family.
 And what better way to do that than over small cups of tea?